fos-2023/fos-2023.github.io/assignments.md

 We recommend using [VS Code](https://code.visualstudio.com/) with the [Metals](https://marketplace.visualstudio.com/items?itemName=scalameta.metals) extension for development.
 You can find instructions for installing VS Code [here](https://gitlab.epfl.ch/lamp/cs206/-/blob/master/labs/tools-setup.md#step-6-installing-code).
-You will need to make sure you have installed JVM version 11 or 17, after which it suffices to install Metals and open the assignment directory in VS Code.
+You will need to make sure you have installed JVM __version 11 or 17__, after which it suffices to install Metals and open the assignment directory in VS Code.
 VS Code will allow you to use Scala worksheets, which will let you test and interact with your solutions much more easily.

 You can also use [IntelliJ IDEA](https://www.jetbrains.com/idea/download) for development.